vvanurag/camera_calibration/README.md

 Cyrill Stachniss mentions DLT method for Camera Intrinsics and extrinsics combined.
 Need to know its functioning.
 I think its formulating projection matrix and solving it linearly by using Pseudo inverse method.

-[Purdue notes Lecture 21](https://engineering.purdue.edu/kak/computervision/ECE661Folder/Lecture21.pdf)https://engineering.purdue.edu/kak/computervision/ECE661Folder/Lecture21.pdf explains Zhang's Algorithm which is default implementation in opencv.
+[Purdue notes Lecture 21](https://engineering.purdue.edu/kak/computervision/ECE661Folder/Lecture21.pdf)https://engineering.purdue.edu/kak/computervision/ECE661Folder/Lecture21.pdf explains Zhang's Algorithm which is default implementation in opencv goes by the function name findCheckercorners. anuragvvworkspace has some example implementations of the algorithm.
+You should know how to quickly write this algorithm. anuragvvworkspace has GUI implementation